fortenforge/suggestions-for-running-a-puzzlehunt/README.md

 Email is a surprisingly tricky aspect of puzzlehunts to get right.
 It's useful to distinguish between two different use cases.
 Emails to **everyone** and emails to **a single team**.

-Counterintuitively, emailing each member of a certain team may be the easier of the two. [gph-site](https://github.com/galacticpuzzlehunt/gph-site) and [puzzlehunt_server](https://github.com/dlareau/puzzlehunt_server) uses Django's built-in email functionality, and it's relatively easy and cheap to hook it up to a transactional email service like [Mailgun](https://www.mailgun.com/) and configure your website to send an email upon team registration or solving a meta.
+Counterintuitively, emailing each member of a certain team may be the easier of the two. [gph-site](https://github.com/galacticpuzzlehunt/gph-site) and [puzzlehunt_server](https://github.com/dlareau/puzzlehunt_server) uses Django's built-in email functionality, and it's relatively easy and cheap to hook it up to a transactional email service like [Mailgun](https://www.mailgun.com/) and configure your website to send an email whenever a team registers or solves a metapuzzle.

 Emailing all the participants at once (say, if you want to announce an erratum or declare a winner) is trickier.
-If you try to use a service like Mailgun, you'll find that many email providers like Gmail will reject a large fraction of the emails you send as a spam-prevention measure.
+If you try to use a service like Mailgun, you'll find that many clients like Gmail will reject a large fraction of the emails you send as a spam-prevention measure.
 Even sending the emails in batches will still cause you trouble.
 Instead, you're better off using a dedicated email marketing service like [Mailchimp](https://mailchimp.com/) or [Sendgrid](https://sendgrid.com/).
 These are both pretty pricey (~$30 a month), but you get what you pay for.

-If you're using an automated email system like Mailchimp, make sure you set the reply-to address to an address you can receive emails to (like a gmail account).
+If you're using an automated email system like Mailchimp, make sure you set the reply-to address to an address you can receive emails to (like a Gmail account).
 If you're sending mass emails by hand, make sure you BCC participants' emails.